pensjonatus/flash-fiction/blog/two-sides-of-the-story.md

 ---
-title: 'Two Sides of the Story'
+title: Two Sides of the Story
 date: '2013-07-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 **1.**